vorcigernix/engineeringroles/developers/level5.md

 * Be accountable for keeping codebase aligned with best practices
 * Create and evolve value stream wide practices and share with the rest of the organization
 * Acts as a mentor to other senior and staff engineers who are developing their own mentees

+### Red flags
+* Fails to identify and remove big roadblocks
+* Crunch time in the team
+* Tries to inforce his views on solution

 ### Practical examples
 * L5 is active on Value Steam meetings